phaustin/quantecon-example/book/docs/getting_started.md

 #### A Test Program

-Let\'s run a test program.
+Let's run a test program.

-Here\'s an arbitrary program we can use:
+Here's an arbitrary program we can use:
 <http://matplotlib.org/3.1.1/gallery/pie_and_polar_charts/polar_bar.html>.

-On that page, you\'ll see the following code
+On that page, you'll see the following code

 ```{code-cell} ipython3
 import numpy as np